GitTools/GitVersion/README.md

 * When feature branches is uses they are prefixed with feature-
 * Planned releases (bumps in major or minor) are done on release branches prefixed with release-.
 Eg: release-4.1
 * Hotfixes are prefixed with hotfix- Eg. hotfix-4.0.4
-* Tags are used on the master branch and reflects the semver of each stable release eg 3.3.8 , 4.0.0, etc
+* Tags are used on the master branch and reflects the SemVer of each stable release eg 3.3.8 , 4.0.0, etc
 * We use teamcity 8 for our builds

 ### Suggested conventions